Dans-labs/electron-experiments/redux-tutorial-typescript/README.md

     npm start           # starts the development server; go to http://localhost:8080 in your browser to see the result npm run build       # packages everything into a minified set of files; see the ./build folder for the result mvn clean install   # packages everything into a *.war file for further deployment

+To get the a fake server up and running for this client to communicate with, run:

+    npm run mockserver

+See also [`src/main/typescript/actions/tweetActions.ts`](src/main/typescript/actions/tweetActions.ts) on how to play with this fake server.